The world of tax is changing. Rulebooks, once certain,will no longer apply.

 Tax Disruption Academy

-As response to the need for new digital skills in tax functions, my colleague and I have created the Tax Disruption Academy.
+As response to the need for new digital skills in tax functions, my colleague and I have created the Tax Disruption Academy in Zurich.
 It gives an introduction and structure to all the different and important technology developments that fall under the umbrella term digitalisation and are also important for tax such as ETL tools, machine learning, natural language processing, optical character recognition, cyber security, advanced visualisation tools and so on.

 Detailed course programme 2019